kungming2/translator-BOT-reborn/docs/lookup.md

 ## Wikipedia Lookup

-Wrapping dual curly braces around a search term, tags something for Ziwen to look up on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and returns the results in a comment reply.
+Wrapping dual curly braces around a search term tags something for Ziwen to look up on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and returns the results in a comment reply.
 This is usually to give the requester more cultural context and information.

 ```
 This is from the {{Qianlong Era}}, and it's {{Jingdezhen porcelain}} from China.